appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/manage-runners.md

 ./ac-runner xcode -v ${Xcode Version}
 ```

 Xcode version argument is similar to xcode argument on [installation](../self-hosted-runner/installation.md#3-configure).
-You can give one or more versions comma-seperated.
+You can give one or more versions comma-separated.

 For example, below command will install Xcode 13.1.x: